What is Transcoding & What Role Does it Play in Streaming?

 If you are looking to transcode high-quality, large files then computer features such as a high-end CPU or large amounts of RAM would be extremely beneficial and are likely to decrease the time required to transcode.

-While transcoding is the process of de-encoding a file into an uncompressed format and converting it into another format, encoding is the compression of raw data to create a smaller, more transferable file.
+1. Transcoding: The process of de-encoding a file into an uncompressed format and converting it into another format.

 Types of Transcoding in Video Delivery